 AHAC provided citizens and stakeholders several opportunities to contribute to the development of this report.
-Those opportunities began with two AHAC public meetings, at which AHAC discussed incentives and recommendations to address housing and housing related problems.
-AHAC began each of these meetings at 6:00 p.m. and ended them between 7:30 p.m. and 8:00 p.m.
-These meeting were conducted on September 12, 2023 and October 10, 2023 at the Thomas Center, Building B, 306 NE 6th Avenue.
+Those opportunities included two AHAC public meetings, at which the AHAC discussed incentives and recommendations to address housing and housing related problems.
+The AHAC began each of these meetings at 6:00 p.m. and ended them between 7:30 p.m. and 8:00 p.m.
+These meetings were conducted on July 9, 2024 and August 13, 2024 at the Thomas Center, Building A, 302 NE 6th Avenue.
+The City posts notices and agendas (including backup) of all AHAC meetings on the City's website and various social media platforms.